chinapedia/wikipedia.abstract.en/Page/Luminance.md

-TealightLuminanceImage.jpg-type candle, imaged with a luminance camera; false colors indicate luminance levels per the bar on the right (cd/m²)]] LUMINANCE is a photometric measure of the luminous intensity per unit area of light travelling in a given direction.
+-type candle, imaged with a luminance camera; false colors indicate luminance levels per the bar on the right (cd/m²)]] LUMINANCE is a photometric measure of the luminous intensity per unit area of light travelling in a given direction.
 It describes the amount of light that passes through, is emitted from, or is reflected from a particular area, and falls within a given solid angle.

 Brightness is the term for the _subjective_ impression of the _objective_ luminance measurement standard (see for the importance of this contrast).